Easy Smoked Prime Rib Rub Recipe

 - Medium Rare is at 130 to 135 degrees F. The center is very pink and will be slightly brown toward the exterior portion.

-- Next, medium is at140 to 145 degrees F. – the center is light pink, the outer portion is brown.
+- Next, the Medium is at 140 to 145 degrees F. The center is light pink, and the outer portion is brown.

 - Medium Well is at 150 to 155 degrees F. The center is not pink and is browner all the way around.